quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{packet-numbers}}).

-The payload of a Client Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, plus any PADDING frames necessary to ensure that the packet is at least the minimum PMTU size (see {{packetization}}).
-The stream in this packet always starts at an offset of 0 (see {{stateless-retry}}) and the complete cyptographic handshake message MUST fit in a single packet (see {{handshake}}).
+The payload of a Client Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, with enough PADDING frames that the packet is at least 1200 octets (see {{packetization}}).
+The stream in this packet always starts at an offset of 0 (see {{stateless-retry}}) and the complete cyptographic handshake message MUST fit in a single packet (see
+{{handshake}}).

 The client uses the Client Initial Packet type for any packet that contains an initial cryptographic handshake message.
 This includes all cases where a new